 First, you must start with 1. assempar.
 For this, upload the pilot data as a .csv file (species names in columns and samples as rows, the first column should indicate the site to which the sample belongs, regardless of whether a single site has been sampled).
 Identify the type of data (presence / absence, counts, coverage) as well as the extrapolation method of species richness.
 Then press GO assempar.
 Wait for the progress bar to finish to move to 2. simdata.

-Once in 2. simdata, define the number of data sets to be simulated (cases), the number of sites (this applies only if you have many sites in the pilot data, keep at 1 if you do not have multiple sites), and the number of samples to be simulated in each site.
+Once in 2. simdata, define the number of data sets to be simulated (cases), the number of sites (this applies only if you have more than 1 site in the pilot data, keep at 1 if you do not have multiple sites), and the number of samples to be simulated in each site.
 Press GO simdata and wait for the progress bar to finish.

 In 3. sampsd, define the maximum sampling effort (m for sites, n for samples) as well as the number of repetitions (k) for each combination.
 Remember, if you are simulating a single site keep m at 1.
 You should also identify the appropriate pretreatment for abundances and choose the similarity measure.
 Press GO sampsd and wait.
 Don’t skip to the next panel until the progress bar ends, this process can take a while, especially if you requested a lot of datasets, sites, samples, and repetitions.
 We suggest using few simulations (cases) and few repetitions to obtain exploratory results.
 Then you can repeat the process by increasing these arguments.